Selecting a language will automatically trigger the translation of the page content.

 Example :

-Whether the employee worked full time before moving to part-time (or vice versa), the allowance is calculated proportionally the length of time he worked full-time and part-time.
+Whether the employee worked full time before moving to part-time (or vice versa), the allowance is calculated proportionally the duration of each period.

 Example :